public final class ClassFanOutComplexityCheck extends AbstractClassCouplingCheck

 The check results in a violation in the following:

-To configure the check with three excluded classes HashMap
+To configure the check with three excluded classes HashMap,

-HashSet
+HashSet and Place:

 <module name="ClassFanOutComplexity"> <property name="excludedClasses" value="HashMap, HashSet, Place"/> </module>